leeoesterreich/GEXPLORER/README.md

 ## A. Instruction
-GEXPLORER is a visualization tool to disply the gene expression of your interest in breast cancer cell line ('GEXPLORER_CellLine') or patient data ('GEXPLORER_TMS') by ER subtype, PAM50, and histological subtypes.
+$${\color{red}GEXPLORER is a visualization tool to disply the gene expression of your interest in breast cancer cell line ('GEXPLORER_CellLine') or patient data ('GEXPLORER_TMS') by ER subtype, PAM50, and histological subtypes.
 TMS stands for TCGA, METABRIC, and SCAN-B

 This is an instruction to explain how to use GEXPLORER.
 Considering your computer programming skills, I made a R package to minimize your computer work and coding.
 Here are brief overview to use GEXPLORER.